Yam-cn/potato/README.md

 ## Thanks

-Many thanks Nokia security architect Kevin and CMBC front-end architect Chenhua for contribution.
+* Many thanks to Nokia security architect Kevin and CMBC front-end architect Chenhua for contribution.
+* Many thanks to XueFu

 ## Contributing